Skip to content

 Feature

-Gets differences between neighboring pixels in screen space:
+Gets the difference between neighboring pixels in screen space:

 Portal In / Portal Out